Asian Food in Belfast

 What is Sushi?

-A traditional dish largely consisting of rice with vinegar, high quality fish, wrapped in seaweed.
-Sushi is a hugely popular dish the world over, and is probably the easiest to get on this list.
-However, these places are still providing some of the best Asian food in Belfast.
+Sushi is a traditional dish mainly consisting of rice with vinegar and high-quality fish wrapped in seaweed.
+It is hugely popular worldwide and is probably the easiest dish to get on this list.
+However, these places still provide some of the best Asian food in Belfast.

 Check out this video from the BBC to learn more about the history of Sushi.